Expert Advisory Network

 The Expert Advisory Network is a new initiative developed by the Royal College of Surgeons of England (RCS), generously supported by B.Braun Medical Ltd, to develop research and test innovation in surgical education.
 It is designed for professionals from any discipline who have a special interest in technology, research, innovation or education, and represents a unique opportunity to help shape the RCS’s future learning agenda.

-The output of the network will feed into the development of future courses and training programmes, and assist us in teaching future surgeons and surgical teams of the skills necessary to embrace change and stay at the forefront of technological advances.
+The network will directly feed into the development of future courses and training programmes, and assist us in teaching surgeons and surgical teams of the future the skills necessary to embrace change and stay at the forefront of advances to the profession.

 How it will be run

-The Expert Advisory Network will be co-chaired by RCS Council member Richard Kerr and managed by the RCS.
+The Expert Advisory Network will be co-chaired by RCS Council member Richard Kerr and Steven Myint and managed by the RCS.
 The network will be steered by the overarching strategy of the RCS Learning Committee, to which the network will feed its outputs, recommendations and significant findings.

 Please find the Networks Terms of Reference here.